wangyi160/bitcoin_utxo_dump/README.md

 How to use it

 It use flow (https://flow.org/) as the type checker for nodejs as it is a good habbit to write js program with typed style.
 Although it may not be necessary for this small project, but I follow the good pratice.
+Note: node version should only be 8.x in order to use level lib.

 0. stop bitcoind